nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 ## Development code runs in the cloud

-Here's one defining question for a developer environments: Does code under development run locally on the developer's laptop, or does it need to be run remotely somewhere (often on instances or containers inside the organization's cloud environment)?
+Here's a defining question for a developer environment: Does code in development run locally on the developer's laptop, or does it need to be run remotely, on instances or containers inside a centrally-provisioned environment?

-For many years, Stripe engineers made use of both options, depending on developer preference and idiosyncratic decisions and details of what worked in which environment when.
-When the developer productivity team made the decision to invest in a single blessed environment, we settled on running code in the cloud.
-An EC2 instance (outside of the production VPC, of course) was allocated to each developer (a "devbox" for short).
-During development, code ran on that instance, both for running `minitest` tests and for interactive testing and experimentation.
+For many years, Stripe engineers used both options, depending on developer preference and idiosyncratic decisions and details of what worked in which environment at which times.
+When the developer productivity team decided to invest in a single blessed environment, we settled on supporting per-developer instances ("devboxes") in Stripe's cloud enviroment (outside of the production enviroment).
+During development, code ran on a devbox, both for running `minitest` tests and for interactive testing and experimentation.

-These developer instances were provisioned by Stripe's standard configuration management tooling, and were ephemeral -- a single command could destroy your instance and provision a new one (a number of warm spares were kept, making this operation typically ~instantaneous).
-A shared registry kept track of which instance was active for which engineer, for consumption by tooling.
+These developer instances were provisioned by Stripe's standard configuration management tooling, and were ephemeral -- a single command could destroy your instance and provision a new one (a number of warm spares were kept, making this operation typically very fast).
+A registry kept track of which instance was active for which engineer, for consumption by tooling.

 This design meant that most environment-configuration issues could be solved centrally by tooling teams or service owners, and developers mostly did not have to worry about updating their own development environments to keep up.